-- 1. Turn the fuel cap 1 counter-clockwise to remove it. - Insert the fuel nozzle into the fuel tank filler neck.
-The nozzlestop at the bottom of the filler neck will prevent over-insertion. - Add fuel to the tank until it touches the bottom edge of the filler neck.
+- 2. Insert the fuel nozzle into the fuel tank filler neck.
+The nozzlestop at the bottom of the filler neck will prevent over-insertion. - 3.
+Add fuel to the tank until it touches the bottom edge of the filler neck.
 The tank is full at this level. - 4.
 Always securely install the fuel cap before remounting the motorcycle.
 To tighten the cap, turn it clockwise until the seal compresses onto the tank, then continue to tighten until the cap ratchets several times.